 • Renovated the Casino Building

-• Installed four miles of new sidewalks and jogging paths
+• Installed several miles of new sidewalks and jogging paths

 • Replanted the Botanical Garden and renovated all of its buildings